 How often are updates applied?

-Scheduled updates are typically applied weekly but may occur more or less frequently as needed.
+Updates are typically released weekly but may occur more or less frequently, as needed.

 Neon applies updates to computes based on the following rules: